-Date Total Number of Registered Holders Number of Holders that are United States Residents At March 6, 2013 1,627 7
+Total Number of are United States

+Date Registered Holders Residents

+At March 5, 2014 1.803 14

 Dividends

 To date, we have not declared or paid any cash dividends on our shares or CDIs and currently intend to retain any future earnings, if any, for funding growth.
 We do not anticipate paying any dividends in the foreseeable future.